Alabama Food Assistance Program

 Eligibility is limited to families with gross income not exceeding 130% of the federal poverty guidelines.
 That’s about $2,887 a month for a family of three to qualify.

-Most recipients ages 18—64 who aren’t disabled or raising children under age 14 must comply with special work rules or they will be subject to a three-month time limit on SNAP receipt.
+Most recipients ages 18—64 who aren’t disabled or raising children under age 14 must comply with special work rules or be subject to a three-month limit on SNAP benefits within a 36-month period.

 FAQ